Lassa fever: Medications

+Indirect antivirals

+A potential novel treatment, the NMT inhibitor, has been shown to completely inhibit lassa infection in cells based assays by targeting Z protein and SSP for degradation.
+Favipiravir, a nucleoside analogue, has been shown to be effective at treating Lassa fever in immunocompetent mouse, guinea pigs and macaques.
+A case report showed combination favipiravir with ribavirin is effective for lassa fever, with two patients survived.
+In vivo, the EC50 of favipiravir is 2.89 μg.mL−1and doses larger than 1200 mg twice a day should have the capability to strongly reduce the production infectious virus.

 Pregnancy

 When Lassa fever infects pregnant women late in their third trimester, inducing delivery is necessary for the mother to have a good chance of survival.
 This is because the virus has an affinity for the placenta and other highly vascular tissues.
 The fetus has only a one in ten chance of survival no matter what course of action is taken; hence, the focus is always on saving the life of the mother.
-Following delivery, women should receive the same treatment as other people with Lassa fever.

 Prognosis

 About 15–20% of hospitalized people with Lassa fever will die from the illness.
 The overall case fatality rate is estimated to be 1%, but during epidemics, mortality can climb as high as 50%.
 The mortality rate is greater than 80% when it occurs in pregnant women during their third trimester; fetal death also occurs in nearly all those cases.
 Abortion decreases the risk of death to the mother.
 Some survivors experience lasting effects of the disease, and can include partial or complete deafness.

 Because of treatment with ribavirin, fatality rates have declined.